managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 # Overview

 This workshop will guide you step-by-step through the process of developing an enterprise bot using the Microsoft Bot Framework and the Azure Bot Service.
 It's designed to acclerate the development of a Minimal Viable Product (MVP) while minimizing the time-to-value.
-So this workshop  **IS NOT** about how to build **A BOT** , it's about how to build **YOUR BOT**!
+This workshop  **IS NOT** about how to build **A BOT** , it's about how to build **YOUR BOT**!
 Think of it as the first sprint of your bot's MVP milestone.

-Although this workshop focuses on the **Plan** and **Build** phases it does pull select topics from the Test, Publish, and Manage phases where needed.
+Although this workshop focuses primarily on the **Plan** and **Build** phases it does pull select topics from the Test, Publish, and Manage phases where needed.
 To support your post-workshop journey to production, you can use the links and resources included in the Test, Publish, Manage, and Learn phases to round out your bot skills and accelerate your development all the way through to production deployment.

 <img src="./Images/BotLifeCycle Horizontal.png" width="1440">